karstenw/nodebox-pyobjc/README.md

 This is a personal fork of NodeBox1.

-Download the app from my dropbox: [http://goo.gl/vkuBeV](http://goo.gl/vkuBeV)
+Download the compiled app from my dropbox: [http://goo.gl/vkuBeV](http://goo.gl/vkuBeV) Versions for 32 and 64-bit are available.

 Differences from the official version:

-1. Additional Commands
+1. Additional Commands (they were already in the original source but not active)
   1.  angle(x0, y0, x1, y1)
   1.  distance(x0, y0, x1, y1)
   1.  coordinates(x0, y0, distance, angle)